alexreyes/perma-quarantine-notes-SPA/README.md

-# Quarantine notes hosted permanently on the blockchain!
+# Permanent Quarantine notes

+Quarantine notes is a web app for people to permanently store notes from a historic time onto arweave's permanent blockchain!
+With arweave, permanent really means *forever*.

 This is the single page version of quarantine notes.
 This web app was built for the [Open Web Hackathon](https://gitcoin.co/issue/ArweaveTeam/Bounties/1/2929) hosted by arweave.
 Quarantine notes uses Svelte as its front end framework.